Table of Contents

 - Fine focus control

-Let’s take a look more closely at each of these above features and try to understand what they are and why they are important for nighttime photography.
+Let’s take a look more closely at each of these above features to understand what they are and why they are important for nighttime photography.

-What you need to know about the F-number of a lens and how it affects your astrophotography, is that it indicates how much light will pass through the lens and reach the sensor of your camera.
+What you need to know about the F-number of a lens and how it affects your astrophotography is that it indicates how much light will pass through the lens and reach the sensor of your camera.
 For low-light photography, we need as much light as we can get from the distant and dim objects in the dark night sky.
-Therefore, a lens with a low F-stop is important.
+Therefore, a good astrophotography lens should have a low F-stop.

-Any astrophotographer who is looking to buy the best lens for astrophotography would consider a lens of 3 or lower as a good level for a lens.
+If you’re looking to buy the best lens for astrophotography, you should consider a lens of 3 or lower as a good guide.
 Anything higher will block out valuable light and require longer exposures.
-In general, very low f-numbers, such as 1.2 or 1.8, are more expensive.
+In general, lenses with very low f-numbers, such as 1.2 or 1.8, are much more expensive.
 Those in the range of 2–3 are cheaper but can still give great results.
 To learn more about F-stop click on this link.

 Field of View